Warsaw Ghetto: Treblinka deportations

 For eight weeks, the deportations of Jews from Warsaw to Treblinka continued on a daily basis via two shuttle trains: each transport carrying about 4,000 to 7,000 people crying for water; 100 people to a cattle truck.
 The first daily trains rolled into the camp early in the morning often after an overnight wait at a layover yard; and the second, in mid-afternoon.
 Dr Janusz Korczak, a famed educator, went to Treblinka with his orphanage children in August 1942.
 He was offered a chance to escape by Polish friends and admirers, but he chose instead to share the fate of his life's work.
 All new arrivals were sent immediately to the undressing area by the Sonderkommando squad that managed the arrival platform, and from there to the gas chambers.
 The stripped victims were suffocated to death in batches of 200 with the use of monoxide gas.
 In September 1942, new gas chambers were built, which could kill as many as 3,000 people in just 2 hours.
 Civilians were forbidden to approach the camp area.
-In the last two weeks of the Aktion ending on September 21, 1942, some 48,000 Warsaw Jews are deported to their deaths.
-The last transport with 2,200 victims from the Polish capital included the Jewish police involved with deportations, and their families.
-In October 1942 the Jewish Combat Organization (ŻOB) was formed and tasked with opposing further deportations.
+In the last two weeks of the Aktion ending on September 21, 1942, some 48,000 Warsaw Jews were deported to their deaths.
+The last transport with 2,200 victims from the Polish capital included the Jewish Ghetto Police involved with deportations, and their families.
+In October 1942, the Jewish Combat Organization (ŻOB) was formed and tasked with opposing further deportations.
 It was led by 24 year–old Mordechai Anielewicz.
 Meanwhile, between October 1942 and March 1943, Treblinka received transports of almost 20,000 foreign Jews from the German Protectorate of Bohemia and Moravia via Theresienstadt, and from Bulgarian-occupied Thrace, Macedonia, and Pirot following an agreement with the Nazi-allied Bulgarian government.